UPMC Mercy & Duquesne University

 PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
 Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area.
-This will be accomplished in this residency by advanced clinical practice on multiple internal medicine rotations, time spent on infectious disease and cardiology, along with a variety of opportunities for electives ranging from emergency medicine to psychiatry.
-The resident will also spend a rotation in the medical intensive care unit if a rotation has not been completed in this setting as a PGY1.
+This will be accomplished through multiple advanced clinical practice experiences on internal medicine, infectious diseases, medical ICU and transitions of care with a variety of elective opportunities ranging from academia to emergency medicine.
+The resident will aspend a rotation in the medical intensive care unit if a rotation has not been completed in this setting as a PGY1.

 The resident will participate as a preceptor with student pharmacists in advanced pharmacy practice experiences (APPE) from the Duquesne University School of Pharmacy.
 The resident will demonstrate professional maturity by developing a personal philosophy of practice, monitoring and evaluating their own performance and exhibiting commitment to the profession.
 The resident will adhere to the Duquesne University Mission and Vision while supporting the School of Pharmacy in their strategic plan.